apurugganan/100_automated_commit/README.md

 ## Next Feature
 I'll be looking into adding a feature where you can determine how many times it will make commits.

+## More Notes:
+- changed permission on files